-Red-lored Amazon parrots are impressive and charming birds that are prized for their beauty and intelligence the world over.
-One of the most popular pet parrots, they have comical personalities and most have an amazing talking ability, which adds to their appeal.
-And yet, this species is known for being rather naughty if not properly trained, so be prepared for some birdy discipline.
+Red-lored Amazon parrots are impressive and charming birds prized for their beauty and intelligence.
+One of the most popular pet parrots, they have comical personalities, and most have an incredible talking ability, which adds to their appeal.
+This species is known for having a naughty streak if not trained well, so plan on being a disciplinarian with this bird.

-Common Names: Red-lored Amazon, yellow-cheeked Amazon, red-lored parrot, primrose-cheeked Amazon
+Common Names: Scarlet-lored Amazon, Red-fronted Amazon, Golden-cheeked Amazon

 Origin and History